(Dedicated to the memory of my Mom, who said every year, "Are you still watching those cartoons?"

 Mr. Magoo's Christmas Carol

 Probably the first Christmas special I remember with fondness and therefore a favorite for life.
-The songs alone are wonderfulas a lone child "my" song was young Scrooge's "All Alone in the World" from the comic "We're Despicable" to the heartwrenching "Winter was Warm."
+The songs (written by Broadway musical veterans) alone are wonderfulas a lone child "my" song was young Scrooge's "All Alone in the World" from the comic "We're Despicable" to the heartwrenching "Winter was Warm."
 The idea to present the story as a play with framing sequences was brilliant and the fact that nearsighted Magoo as Scrooge does not prompt the usual blind-as-a-bat Magoo jokes except in these framing sequences was welcome and wonderful.
 (There is a rib that Scrooge needs spectacles, but the line is genuine Dickens; the fact that it also fits Magoo is a delightful in-joke.)
-TV syndication chopped out the framing sequences and the marvelous "Back on Broadway" song; thankfully they are now renewed on video and DVD so that a new generation can enjoy this animated classic.
+TV syndication chopped out the framing sequences and the marvelous "Back on Broadway" song; thankfully they are now renewed on DVD so that a new generation can enjoy this animated classic.

 A Christmas Story